MaestroShadburn/test/README.md

 #### Phase 1: Policy Scope Setup
 1. Launch the Entra portal panel using Security Administrator permissions.
 2. Open the left-side navigation blade and head to Protection ➔ Conditional Access.
-3. Click the Create New Policy link button to open the rule authoring workspace.
+3. Click the Create New Policy link button to open the rule creation panel.
-4. Set the policy system name parameters to `DM-CA02: Sign-In Risk Enforcement Perimeter`.
+4. Set the policy system name parameters to `Risky Sign-ins MFA`.
 5. Select Users ➔ check Select users and groups ➔ search and assign Jim Halpert's identity object.
 6. Open Target resources ➔ choose Cloud apps ➔ flip the application dropdown to All cloud apps.